zuozhenggh/learning-library/data-management-library/odi/odi_basic/odi12c-mappings-1/odi12c-mappings-1.md

   ![](./images/trg_customer_properties.png)

-## **Step 8:** CUST\_ID Mapping Expression
+## **STEP 8:** CUST\_ID Mapping Expression

 The CUST\_ID mapping expression maps the SRC\_CUSTOMER.CUSTID source column to the TRG\_CUSTOMER.CUST\_ID target column.
 Note that these 2 columns have not been automatically mapped, since their names are slightly different.

 To define the expression for the CUST\_ID target column:

-1. In the SRC\_CUSTOMER data source, select the CUSTID column.
+•  In the SRC\_CUSTOMER data source, select the CUSTID column.

-2. Drag it into the CUST\_ID field in the Target Datastore as shown:
+•   Drag it into the CUST\_ID field in the Target Datastore as shown:

   ![](./images/cust_id_mapping_expr.png)

-3. Select the mapped field, CUST\_ID in the Target Datastore to display its properties in the Property Inspector.
+•   Select the mapped field, CUST\_ID in the Target Datastore to display its properties in the Property Inspector.

 **DEAR Mapping Expression**